bcgov/public-cloud-techdocs/docs/azure/best-practices/best-practices.md

 However, since the endpoint is private-only, you will not be able to access the resource from outside the VNet.
 To access and work with these specific resources, you need to use either [Azure Bastion](https://learn.microsoft.com/en-us/azure/bastion/bastion-overview) or [Azure Virtual Desktop (AVD)](https://learn.microsoft.com/en-us/azure/virtual-desktop/overview) from within the VNet.

+In the future, once [Express Route](../upcoming-features/express-route.md) is available, you will also be able to access these resources from the on-premises network.

 ## AzAPI Terraform Provider (using `azapi_update_resource`)

-If you are using the [AzAPI Terraform Provider](https://learn.microsoft.com/en-us/azure/developer/terraform/overview) and specifically the `azapi_update_resource` resource, be aware of the following limitation: _When you delete `azapi_update_resource`, no operation will be performed, and these properties will stay unchanged.
+If you are using the [AzAPI Terraform Provider](https://learn.microsoft.com/en-us/azure/developer/terraform/overview), specifically the [azapi_update_resource](https://registry.terraform.io/providers/azure/azapi/latest/docs/resources/update_resource) resource, be aware of the following limitation: _When you delete `azapi_update_resource`, no operation will be performed, and these properties will stay unchanged.
 If you want to restore the modified properties to some values, you must apply the restored properties before deleting_.

-This means, changes to the `azapi_update_resource` resource may appear to apply changes (ie. remove properties/configurations previous added according to the `terraform plan` output), but this doesn't actually apply those changes in Azure.
+This means, changes to the `azapi_update_resource` resource may _appear_ to apply changes (ie. remove properties/configurations previous added according to the `terraform plan` output), but this doesn't actually apply those changes in Azure.